boltfopmka5/cs16-skinchanger/README.md

-# cs16-skinchanger
+# Skinchanger for Counter-Strike
-The graphic skinchanger for Counter-Stike 1.6, Steam and Non-Steam versions.
+The graphic skinchanger for Counter-Strike 1.6, Steam and Non-Steam versions.